rometools/rome-docs/docs/rome/technical-docs/uri-mapping.md

 ## URI Normalization

-If the uri property of a SyndFeed or SyndEntry bean is not NULL, the getter method must return a normalized URI following the rules defined in RFC2396bis.
+If the uri property of a `SyndFeed` or `SyndEntry` bean is not NULL, the getter method must return a normalized URI following the rules defined in RFC2396.

 ## Converting from WireFeed (RSS or Atom) to SyndFeed